ashishtayal89/learnnode/README.md

     ```

 ### Installation
+<span id="installation"></span>

 1. Window go to official site of node and download the instalation software.
 I would recommend installing node in a Ubuntu subsystem on windows.

 2. For mac you can use Homebrew to install node like `brew install node`.

+## Node Basics

+### REPL

+- REPL stands for Read, Eval, Print and Loop.
+- This instructs node to read a line, evaluate it, print the result and loop until the user exits the repl.

+`Note : Difference b/w a statement and an expression is that a statement would never return anything back or would always return undefined.
+While the expression returns a value which generally is other than undefined.`